Alovoa/alovoa/README.md

 Alovoa is also available as a mobile app.
 Check out Android app [source code repo](https://github.com/Alovoa/alovoa-android), download an app on [F-Droid](https://f-droid.org/en/packages/com.alovoa.alovoa/) or [Google Play](https://play.google.com/store/apps/details?id=com.alovoa.alovoa_playstore)

 ### Contribute
 - Tell your friends about it and share on social media!
-Alovoa is relatively small against big proprietary dating platforms, which have the funds to market themselves, so Alovoa must rely on the user community to put out a good word and make it grow!
+This is the best way to make it grow.
 - Improve the project by posting in [Issues](https://github.com/aha999/markdown-templates/issues) and make a PR upon Issue discussion.
 - Chat/support to the development community on [Matrix](https://matrix.to/#/#alovoa_love:matrix.org)
 - Translate this project into your preferred language on [Weblate](https://hosted.weblate.org/projects/alovoa/alovoa/)